Photo-sharing service Snapchat raises $50 million

 Snapchat drew attention last month when reports emerged that it had turned down a $3 billion acquisition offer from Facebook.
 It raised $60 million earlier this year at a valuation of $800 million.

-Founded by a group of Stanford students, its backers include: Benchmark, Institutional Venture Partners, and Lightspeed Venture Partners.
+Founded by a group of Stanford students, its backers include: Benchmark, Institiutional Venture Partners, and Lightspeed Venture Partners.